felipeamp/adaptive_quadrature/README.md

 Execute both versions with different number of processes (2, 4 and 8) and different numbers of tasks in the initial pool, doing a few time measurements for each combination.

+Note: the master process should not make any integral calculations.

 How to use and Configure
 ------------------------